stevencohn/OneMore/README.md

 ![Calendar](../../wiki/images/Calendar.png)

 ## Languages
 OneMore is translated to Arabic, Chinese Simplified, Dutch, English, French, German, Portuguese, and Spanish.
 Please let me know if you'd like it translated to another language.
-I use my [ResxTranslator](https://github.com/stevencohn/ResxTranslator) program to automate the translations but can also override inaccuracies with specific words and phrases.
-If think a translation is not correct, also please let me know.
+I use my [ResxTranslator](https://github.com/stevencohn/ResxTranslator) program to automate the translations but can also override inaccuracies of specific words and phrases.
+If you think a translation is not correct, also please let me know.

 <a name="features"></a>
 ## Features (144)